discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

   "assumedBuffs": [{ "type": "Item", "gw2id": 79722 }, { "type": "Item", "gw2id": 96613 }, {"id": "Might", "type": "Boon"}, {"id": "Fury", "type": "Boon"}, {"id": "Protection", "type": "Boon"}, {"id": "Vulnerability", "type": "Condition"}]
 }}>

-For fractals you need 150 agony ressistance.
-Gear going to stay the same for any amount of agony ressistance!
+For fractals due to <Effect name="Exposed"/>, it is worth to adjust the build to make use of <Item id="24868"/>.
+However, if you do not want to use multiple builds for different content, the raid and strike build using <Item id="24618"/> is also great to run.

 Check the [gear optimizer](https://optimizer.discretize.eu/) for more gear variants!